 At a Glance

 - Earthjustice was founded in 1971.
-It has since grown to include nine regional offices and more than one million supporters.
+It has since grown to include regional offices across the country and more than one million supporters.

 - We use the power of the law to protect people’s health, preserve magnificent places and wildlife, advance clean energy and combat climate change.

 - Today, Earthjustice is the world’s premier nonprofit environmental law organization and has represented—without charge—more than 1,000 public interest clients.

 - Earthjustice clients include community-based organizations, national environmental organizations and public health groups.

 - Our legal team includes almost 100 attorneys and litigates about 300 cases per year.

 Earthjustice is the premier nonprofit environmental law organization.
 We wield the power of law and the strength of partnership to protect people’s health, to preserve magnificent places and wildlife, to advance clean energy, and to combat climate change.
 We are here because the earth needs a good lawyer.